Social CRM

 2. The customer right now is the advertiser, not the consumer of the service.
 The consumer is the product.
 We know this — but it’s only true because Facebook hasn’t graduated from the advertising model.

 Every business must change with the times.
-Franchisees could do a better job than Facebook in vertical markets, for instance.
+In vertical markets, franchisees could do a better job than Facebook.
 Why not give it a try?

 The End of Hype